nodejs/node/doc/api/fs.markdown

 * On Windows systems, this feature depends on `ReadDirectoryChangesW`.

 If the underlying functionality is not available for some reason, then `fs.watch` will not be able to function.
-For example, watching files or directories on network file systems (NFS, SMB, etc.) often doesn't work reliably or at all.
+For example, watching files or directories can be unreliable, and in some cases impossible, on network file systems (NFS, SMB, etc), or host file systems when using virtualization software such as Vagrant, Docker, etc.

 You can still use `fs.watchFile`, which uses stat polling, but it is slower and less reliable.